NickG-Math/Mackey/Doc.md

 \section status Current Status

 * The project is almost complete for \f$G\f$ a cyclic group of prime power order.
 The only input that's needed are the equivariant chains at the bottom level for the spheres corresponding to actual representations; we call these "standard chains".
 The standard chains can be easily computed from geometric equivariant decompositions by hand, and then fed into the program as explained in \ref how.
-We have automated this process for prime 2.
+We have implemented this for all groups \f$G=C_{2^n}\f$.

 * The one thing that hasn't been implemented for prime-power cyclic groups are Frobenius relations:
 The multiplicative structure is computed levelwise, but this could be made more effective using the Frobenius relations.